OrderLab/ePass/README.md

 ## Key Features

 - **IR-based compilation**: Converts BPF programs to an SSA-based intermediate representation for code rewriting
-- **Flexible passes**: ePass core provides various APIs to analyze and manipulate the IR, allowing users to write flexible passes including runtime checks and optimization.
+- **Flexible passes**: ePass core provides various APIs to analyze and manipulate the IR, allowing users to write flexible passes including static analyzing, runtime checks, and optimization.
-- **Command-line interface**: Easy-to-use CLI tool for testing in userspace
+- **User-friendly debugging**: ePass supports compiling to both kernel and userspace for easier debugging.

 > ePass is under active development and we are improving its usability and safety.
 We welcome any suggestions and feedback.
 Feel free to open issues or contact us.

 ## Design Goals

-- Flexible passes, allowing diverse use cases
+- Flexible passes for diverse use cases
 - Working with existing verifier instead of replacing its
 - Keeping kernel safety
+- Support both userspace and kernel

 ## Prerequisites